Skip to Main Content

 Education & Training

-Intrinsically multi-disciplinary, Yale Child Study Center (YCSC) is unique in many ways, including through our broad scope of clinical services, research studies, training programs, and policy and social innovation efforts.
+Intrinsically multidisciplinary, Yale Child Study Center (YCSC) is unique in many ways, including through our broad scope of services, research studies, and training programs, in addition to policy and social innovation efforts.
 Our faculty, staff, and trainees are also involved in many local, state, national, and international collaborations.
-Our work draws from — and contributes to —fields including child psychiatry, pediatrics, genetics, neurobiology, epidemiology, psychology, nursing, social work, social policy, and more.
+Our work draws from—and contributes to—fields including child psychiatry, pediatrics, genetics, neurobiology, epidemiology, psychology, nursing, social work, social policy, and more.